m0rd3caii/m0rd3cai.github.io/_posts/2023-08-20-htb-writeup-Weather-App.md

   53   │ });
 ```

-If you log in with the Admin User we can access `/app/flag` and get the flag otherwise it sends you a message `'you are not admin'`.
+We can see that if you log in with the Admin User we can access `/app/flag` and get the flag otherwise it sends you a message `'you are not admin'`.

 ## Helpdesk